 Online poker and casino games are legal to be regulated in Delaware when licensed by the state.
 Sports betting is also legal, per the federal Professional and Amateur Sports Protection Act, which gave four states – including Delaware – the right to offer sports betting.
+Below you’ll find an overview of the best online gambling sites currently available for Alabama players.
+Below you’ll find the best gambling sites in Delaware that offer real money games to state residents.

 While not officially in New England, Delaware is a part of the Middle States portion of the northeastern United States.
 It borders the Atlantic Ocean and New Jersey on its east side, Pennsylvania is to its north, and Maryland is to its south and west.